-The ADAS Pesticide service provides a combination of stakeholder engagement and expert understanding of pesticide usage to help a wide range of clients understand the implications of pesticides within their supply base.
+The ADAS Climate and Sustainability team provide a combination of stakeholder engagement and expert understanding of pesticide usage to help a wide range of clients understand the implications of pesticides within their supply base.

 Pesticides are widely used in the production of agricultural raw materials to help farmers produce high-quality affordable crops.
 However, there are a wide range of pressures on pesticide usage including consumer pressure, plant resistance to chemicals, and changes to legislation that impact on the availability and appropriate application of crop health and protection measures.